dmbarbour/wikilon/docs/CommandSequences.md

 AO doesn't do infix notation.
 However, a claw view can support infix notations within a clear, delimited region.
 Blocks provide clear, delimited regions.
 We can potentially model sequences blocks by having a command separator 'escape' each block and recombine it.
 Of course, this needs to work transparently with the existing sugar around blocks.

-        [foo, bar, baz] desugars to:
+        [foo, bar, baz, qux] desugars to:
-        [foo \[bar \[baz] seq] seq]
+        [foo \[bar \[baz \[qux] seq] seq] seq]

 This is a right-associative binding.
 The continuation is hidden until just before we return.
 The continuation could easily be shoved into the program environment or returned to our interpreter.
-This particular structure works nicely with specifying a namespace at the start.
-It will work readily with potential extensions for claw such as named locals and lexical scoping.
-It's easy to parse.
-And it's ultimately just a block of code, very predictable.

-*Aside:* Those `seq] seq] seq]` sequences will compress easily, so the effective representation overhead at the AO layer is negligible.
+Parsing it does require reversing each block at some point, but we're likely to do that anyway.

-### Use Case: Concise List Construction
+### Reviewing Use Case: Data Sequences

 One of the motivating use-cases for command sequences is (syntactically) concise construction of data sequences (lists, streams, vectors, matrices, etc.).
 Assume we've committed to block-delimited sequences.
 Can we take `[1,2,3]` and turn it easily into a list of numbers?

-        [1 \[2 \[3] seq] seq]

-We can do this.
-Minimally, we just need an environment with a data stack and an optional continuation.
-In each step, we push data to the stack, and the `seq` function (if any) add the continuation.
-After each step, our interpreter will pop data from the stack and optionally continue.

-With some tweaks, we can support abstraction and composition:

-        [[1,2,3] inline \[4,5,6] seq, 7, 8]
-            is equivalent to
-        [1 \[2,3] seq \[4,5,6] seq \[7,8] seq]

-The fact that we `seq` three times requires a more sophisticated continuations model.
-Unfortunately, a simple stack or queue of continuations won't do the job correctly: with a queue, our ordering is: `1 2 4 7 3 5 8 6`.
-With a stack it is `1 7 8 4 5 6 2 3`.
-But we could use a stack of queues, with our interpreter managing the stack.
-There may be simpler solutions, e.g. using something other than `inline` for internal composition.
+We can.

+The program `[1,2,3]` desugars to `[1 \[2 \[3] seq] seq]`.
+Assume a program environment containing a data stack and a queue of continuations.
+Our `seq` function simply pushes the continuation onto the list.
+After each step, the interpreter pops one datum off the data stack, takes the entire queue of continuations, provides a fresh environment to the next step, and continues.
+Thus, our comma separated sequence computes a *stream* of data.
+Converting our (known finite) stream into a list is trivial.

+Further, this model of streaming data is *compositional*.
+We could rewrite `[1,2,3,4,5,6]` as `[1, [2,3,4] inline, 5,6]` or as `[1,2,3] [4,5,6] compseq`.
+We can abstract sequence fragments into separate words.
+We can also abstract ad-hoc stream generators.

-Ultimately, the syntax is concise, composable, factorable, and friendly.
+We have a concise, composable, factorable, and friendly syntax for data sequences.